If your application is successful, you will be invited to an audition, an interview or both, depending on the course you've applied for.

 Dates for the Initial Audition will be allocated by our admissions office on receipt of application and payment of fee.
 For the Recall Audition, dates will be allocated as and when a candidate passes the Initial Audition (you will be informed of the result within five working days of your Initial Audition).

-For MA Acting applicants, no initial audition is required, instead you will be invited to the recall 'day' to allow us to assess prospective postgraduate students for a longer period of time and speak to them in an interview if necessary.
+MA Acting applicants will be required to attend a full day to allow us to assess prospective postgraduate students for a longer period of time and speak to them in an interview if necessary.

 There is an audition/interview for MA Professional Voice Practice, however, as this is relatively short, there is no audition fee for this.